We’re on baby number 3, she’s 6 months old and the breastfeeding this time around has been a dream! When I had my first baby, not so much.

 Being able to have your baby at the right height and easily access your breasts without killing your back is CRUCIAL during those first few months.
 Using a nursing pillow with my first two children really was extremely helpful.

-But if this is your first (or second!) baby, grab a nursing pillow.
-It’s soooo freaking helpful.
+If this is your first (or second!) baby, grab a nursing pillow.
+They‘re soooo freaking helpful.

 Also fun to use the nursing pillow to prop your baby up in bed before they can sit up by themselves!